 The motivation for this legislation is to address the issues around gender-based wage gaps in the country by preventing a perpetuation of past wage inequalities.

 There’s a few interesting knock-on effects this will create on the tech sales community you should be aware of:

 - You will no longer be able to use prior year W-2 statements to verify performance claims made by sales reps.
 This general practice has slowly faded in recent years as candidates often view it as intrusive.
 While it’s a good data point to collect, prior W-2’s have never been itself a reliable indicator of future performance.
 In our experience, external factors of startup sales such as product-market fit, territory assignment, working environment can often times dominate the performance of a sales rep vs. their raw skills and experiences.

 - Reference checks have always been important but will likely increase in popularity due to this change.
 Be careful to not ask about prior earnings on reference checks as that would still be in violation of the new legislation.

-- Recruiting agencies may still be permitted to ask candidates for compensation information, but they may no longer be permitted to share that with employers.
-While CloserIQ has always adopted a candidate confidentiality policy and have never disclosed candidate’s detailed salary history, recruiting firms or platforms that share prior earnings may be exposing employers to increased risk of discriminatory claims.
+- Any third-parties working with employers including recruiting agencies are also no longer allowed to ask applicant for salary and benefit history on behalf of employers.
+While CloserIQ has always adopted a candidate confidentiality policy and have never disclosed candidate’s salary history, traditional recruiting firms or platforms that share prior earnings may be exposing employers to increased risk of discriminatory claims.